android/privacy-sandbox-samples/README.md

 The Privacy Sandbox on Android is currently in Alpha and it is not recommended to deploy or use these samples other than to test your own infrastructure.

+Note: It is recommended to use [Android Studio Canary](https://developer.android.com/studio/preview).
+As we work to support the latest features for Privacy Sandbox, there may be some issues using Stable releases.

 Read below for a description of each sample.